Certifications and Awards

 The American Heart Association (AHA) and American Stroke Association’s (ASA) “Get With The Guidelines” program helps ensure the care that hospitals provide to their patients with coronary artery disease, heart failure and stroke meets the latest evidence-based guidelines.
 United Regional has been recognized for our commitment and success in performance achievement using the Get With The Guidelines program for stroke and cardiac care.

-Stroke Honor Role by the American Heart Association and the American Stroke Association.
+United Regional has received national recognition since 2010 from the American Heart Association and the American Stroke Association.

 Primary Stroke Center Certification